What`s new in liver cancer research and treatment?

-New forms of systemic and regional chemotherapy combined with other treatments are being tested in clinical trials.
+New forms of chemotherapy combined with other treatments are being tested in clinical trials.
 A small number of tumors respond to chemotherapy, although it has not yet been shown to prolong survival.

 Chemotherapy drugs, such as oxaliplatin, capecitabine, gemcitabine, and docetaxel, are being tested against liver cancer in clinical trials.
 Oxaliplatin has shown promising results in early studies when given in combination with doxorubicin and also when given with gemcitabine and the targeted therapy drug cetuximab (Erbitux®).

 A newer approach to treatment is the use of a virus, known as JX-594.
 This started as the same virus that was used to make the smallpox vaccine, but it has been altered in the lab so that it mainly infects cancer cells and not normal cells.
 A solution containing the virus is injected into liver cancers, and the virus can enter the cancer cells, where it causes them to die or to make proteins that result in them being attacked by the body’s immune system.
 Early results of this treatment against advanced liver cancer have been promising, even in patients who have already had other treatments.

 Last Medical Review: 03/31/2016